linrunner/tlp-doc/settings/bc-vendors.rst

 Unsupported Hardware
 ^^^^^^^^^^^^^^^^^^^^
+If the hardware does not have the capability or no suitable driver exists, then TLP battery care cannot control it.
+Please do not submit issues for hardware lacking kernel driver support for charge control options.
+Providing kernel drivers is not part of the TLP project.

 You may encounter the case that although one of the plugins listed above is active because the kernel driver matching the vendor/brand/model has been detected, and yet no charge control options are available: